Code-Institute-Submissions/vijusuren-my-first-repo1/README.md

 ## Features Left to Implement

-- A furter features could be adding extra dishes in menu page.
+- A further features could be adding extra dishes in menu page.
 - Implementing online orders.

 ##### back to [top](#table-of-contents)